Grix/helios_dac/README.md

 If you are adding support for the Helios in your program, let me know and I can link it on the Helios' home page.

 Steps to compiling shared library (.so) for Linux based systems yourself is below.
-For macOS, try replacing "libusb-1.0.so" with "libusb-1.0.dylib".
+For macOS, try replacing ".so" with ".dylib".
 For Windows, there is a Visual Studio project in the sdk source directory.

 ```shell
 g++ -Wall -std=c++14 -fPIC -O2 -c HeliosDacAPI.cpp